-The project you signed off last year has seemingly been going to plan, then just weeks before the launch date small cracks become gaping fissures and you find yourself confronting reality: the project isn’t going to deliver as planned.
+The project you signed off last year has seemingly been going to plan.
+Then just weeks before launch date small cracks become gaping fissures and you find yourself confronting reality: the project isn’t going to deliver as planned.

-There are many reasons why others may want to get the project started with an input based Time and Materials (T&M) based supplier arrangement:
+There are many reasons why others may want to get the project started with a T&M-based vendor arrangement:

-In Hadley’s experience, however, insisting on outcome based contracts with suppliers is a battle worth fighting.
-In this article he shares his insights on how this key supplier choice will keep you from becoming one of the statistical casualties.
+In our experience, however, insisting on outcome-based contracts with vendors is a battle worth fighting.
+We share our insights on how this key vendor choice will keep you from becoming one of the statistical casualties.

 But first of all you need to work out exactly what you want your outcome to be...